1337-Society/blotto/README.md

 yarn && yarn dev
 ```

-## DESIGN TODO
+## UX

+	? chakra ui overrides colorMode and doesn't seem to listen to theme.js settings

+	- test progress bar

-- test
+	- test really talking to the system

-- art
-  - logo title
-  - get all the venues and all the art
+	- nav bar should be stickier to the top; not show below

+	- the wallet menu is a bit bulky visually

-  - put a pretty tug of war style art iconography on progress
+	- tug of war art

-  - would be fun to have some stats
+	- stats on each item

-- simple
-  - test progress bar at 0 and 100%
-  - make the progress bar actually alive

-- contract interaction
+## contract

-  - make stake do something
+	- show juno balance

   - show where you actually staked stuff
   - reflect the contract state (play, or outcome)
   - show the actual live number of soldiers per battle
   - withdraw button for outcome page

+## layout

 main page prior to game